YazanAhmad18/data-structures-and-algorithms-python/data_structures/trees/README.md

 * Post order: method that return tree in order `< left=> right=> root >`
 * Add: to add a value to a tree by binary search algorithm
 * Contains: to check if the tree contains a value
+* max: method that return max value in tree

 ## Solution